jl4282/csci-ua.0480-spring2016-010/slides/15/mongoose.markdown

 To add extra features to your schemas, you can use plug-ins.

-One plug-in, mongoose-url-slugs... can be used to generate a __slug__ (human readable string that's unique for each document) for all of your objects.
+One plug-in, mongoose-url-slugs...

+* can be used to generate a __slug__ (human readable string that's unique for each document) for all of your objects
+* __without having to manually specify slug in the schema!__
 </section>

 <section markdown="block">